 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How to turn foods different colors
+What the best way to turn foods different colors?

 When you use more natural options, you’ll find more benefits than just fun-colored food, Jeffers says.

 “You can color foods and actually enhance nutrition at the same time using foods that are naturally colored — such as dark green vegetables or fruit,” Jeffers says.

 Many foods already have rich pigments that easily blend right into your favorite recipes.

 For example, to make green, pink or purple smoothies just adjust your use of greens (like kale or spinach) and berries (like strawberries, blueberries, raspberries).
 The more you add, the more colorful and healthier they get!